Artistic Family Photos: From Happy Snap to Meaningful Art

 The image at the top of this post features, from left to right, Rachel, Dean and Pat surveying the surrounds from atop the first dune.

-I love the warm colors provided by the late afternoon sun and the way they contrast with the blue sky.
+I love the warm, orange colors of the dunes, reflecting light from the late afternoon sun, and the way they contrast with the blue sky.

 Leave Only Footprints, But Not In A Photo